Analysis | Kyle Kuzma catches fire but the Wizards drop their third preseason game, plus other takeaways

 Kuzma wasn’t the only player rolling at the three-point line — fellow former Laker Caldwell-Pope was on fire as well.
 He made 5 of 8 tries from deep as the Wizards hit 17 of 43 attempts from long range — not terrible numbers considering Beal and Dinwiddie combined to shoot 2 for 9.

-But the Wizards’ perimeter defense still needs some attention.
-Toronto didn’t quite light up the home team as New York did Saturday, but the Raptors did shoot 42.9 percent from three-point range.
+But the Wizards’ perimeter defense still needs attention.
+Toronto didn’t quite light up the home team as New York did Saturday, but the Raptors did make 15 threes.
 There wasn’t an abundance of efficient defense on either end of the court Tuesday.